docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 #### Description

-Returns wheter the `trackItem` is an adjustment layer.
+Returns wheter the TrackItem is an adjustment layer.

 #### Parameters